-The Organization evaluated its March 31, 2023 financial statements for subsequent events through June 27, 2023, the date the financial statements were available for issuance.
-See footnote 12 on information related to a subsequent operating lease agreement for a postage meter.
-There were no other subsequent events that required recognition or disclosure.
+The Organization evaluated its March 31, 2024 financial statements for subsequent events through June 24, 2024, the date the financial statements were available for issuance.
+There were no subsequent events that required recognition or disclosure.

 Adoption of New Accounting Principles